pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional.md

 ### Steps

+_Consumer_

+1. Consumer tests its behaviour against a mock (such as Pact or Wiremock)
+2. The `Consumer Contract` is produced, in the form of a pact file, that captures _only_ the actual interactions generated by the consumer code
+3. The `Consumer Contract` is uploaded to Pactflow
+4. When we call `can-i-deploy` the cross-contract validation process in Pactflow generates a `Verification Result` determining if the consumer consumes a valid subset of the provider contract.

 _Provider_

 1. Provider starts with its specification (e.g. an OpenAPI specification) referred to as the `Provider Contract`.
 This may be created by hand or generated by code (e.g. swagger codegen)
-2. The `Provider Contract` is tested against the provider, using a functional API testing tool (such as RestAssured, Dredd, or Postman) or generated by code (such as via Swashbuckle, Spring Docs)
+2. The `Provider Contract` is tested against the provider, using a functional API testing tool (such as RestAssured, Dredd, or Postman) or
 3. The `Provider Contract` is uploaded to Pactflow
 4. When we call `can-i-deploy` the cross-contract validation process in Pactflow generates a `Verification Result` ensuring the provider doesn't break any of its consumers
-5. If that passes, we deploy the provider and record the deployment via the `pact-broker record-deployment` command.

-_Consumer_

-1. Consumer tests its behaviour against a mock (such as Pact or Wiremock)
-2. The `Consumer Contract` is produced, in the form of a pact file, that captures _only_ the actual interactions generated by the consumer code
-3. The `Consumer Contract` is uploaded to Pactflow
-4. When we call `can-i-deploy` the cross-contract validation process in Pactflow generates a `Verification Result` determining if the consumer consumes a valid subset of the provider contract.
-5. If that passes, we deploy the consumer and record the deployment via the `pact-broker record-deployment` command.

-### Terminology

-- **Consumer**: An application that makes use of the functionality or data from another application to do its job.
-For applications that use HTTP, the consumer is always the application that initiates the HTTP request (eg. the web front end), regardless of the direction of data flow.
-For applications that use queues, the consumer is the application that reads the message from the queue.

-- **Provider**: An application (often called a service) that provides functionality or data for other applications to use, often via an API.
-For applications that use HTTP, the provider is the application that returns the response.
-For applications that use queues, the provider (also called producer) is the application that writes the messages to the queue.

-- A **consumer contract** is a collection of interactions which describe how the Consumer expects the Provider to behave.
-Each Consumer will have its own unique consumer contract for each of its Providers.

-- A **provider contract** specifies the capability of the Provider.
-In this workshop, it will take the form of an OpenAPI document, but may be other formats such as a GraphQL schema, a SOAP XSD, a protobuf definition and so on.

-- **cross-contract validation** or **contract comparison**: the process by which Pactflow confirms that the consumer contract is a valid subset of a provider contract.
-For example, it will ensure that all request/responses defined in a pact file and valid resources and match the schemas in a provider OAS file.

 ## Contract support